Environmental impact of war: Testing of nuclear armaments

 Testing of nuclear armaments has been carried out at various places including Bikini Atoll, the Marshall Islands Pacific Proving Grounds, New Mexico in the US, Mururoa Atoll, Maralinga in Australia, and Novaya Zemlya in the former Soviet Union, among others.

 Many of the sites where nuclear armaments have been tested have both radioactively polluted water and soil.
 Strontium, plutonium, and uranium can all be released into the environment along with numerous other pollutants such as benzene and mercury.

 Downwinders are individuals and communities who are exposed to radioactive contamination or nuclear fallout from atmospheric or underground nuclear weapons testing, and nuclear accidents.

 Numerous negative health impacts exist from exposure to radiation due to nuclear armaments testing.
 One of the largest threats is the development of thyroid cancer, a health implication that primarily impacts individuals exposed to radiation during childhood.
 The threat of radiation exposure from nuclear armaments testing not only disproportionately impacts children but also those living closest to the site of the test.
 In the case of the United States of America, numerous residents of Nevada as well as the Marshall Islands have received much larger doses of radiation from the nuclear armaments testing that has taken place there.
-The testing of nuclear armaments in the Marshall Islands disproportionately impacts Marshallese people, as they make up the majority of the population on the Marshal Islands.
+The testing of nuclear armaments in the Marshall Islands disproportionately impacts Marshallese people, as they make up the majority of the population on the Marshall Islands.

 A movement to ban the testing of nuclear weapons, called the Comprehensive Nuclear-Test-Ban Treaty, was adopted by the United Nations in September 1996.
 The treaty has been ratified by one hundred and seventy eight states as of 2024, with Papua New Guinea being the most recent state to ratify the treaty.